Practice Policies & Patient Information

 Buckinghamshire, Oxfordshire and Berkshire West Integrated Care Board (BOB ICB) have commissioned City Sprint to provide a secure blood transportation service to operate on Saturdays to collect samples from GP practices and transport to specimen laboratories.
 Patient data will be visible through partly transparent bags containing the sample bottles.
 Legal basis for sharing this data: NECESSARY FOR THE PERFORMANCE OF A TASK CARRIED OUT IN THE PUBLIC INTEREST OR UNDER OFFICIAL AUTHORITY VESTED IN THE CONTROLLER Processor: City Sprint Courier Services Ltd. |

 We will keep our Privacy Notice under regular review.
-This notice was last reviewed 28th February 2023
+This notice was last reviewed on the 13th of December 2024.

 Lawful basis for processing: